zjsth92/SHITianhao.github.io/src/fundamental/data-structure.md

 ### Binary Search Tree

 Also called **ordered** or **sorted binary trees**.
-BST is a binary tree whihc has the following properties:
+BST is a binary tree which has the following properties:

 * The left subtree contains only nodes lesser than root.
 * The right subtree contains only nodes greater than root.
 * The left and right subtree each must be a BST.
 * In normal case, duplicates are excluded.

+#### A balanced tree

+The tree is balanced if

+1. The left and right subtrees' height differ by **at most one**
+2. AND the left subtree is balanced.
+3. AND the right subtree is balanced.

 #### Self-balancing binary search tree

 Also height-balanced binary search tree.
 It is a node-based binary search tree that automatically keeps its height small.
+AVL tree is al self-balancing BST.

 #### Operations